automl/amltk/CONTRIBUTING.md

 for test structure.

 In general, writing a test and running `just test` to test the whole library should be sufficient.
-If you need more fine grained control, such as only testing a particular test, please refer to [this cheatsheet](https://gist.github.com/kwmiebach/3fd49612ef7a52b5ce3a).
+If you need more fine-grained control, such as only testing a particular test, please refer to [this cheatsheet](https://gist.github.com/kwmiebach/3fd49612ef7a52b5ce3a).

 ```bash